And when Little Ray heard their words,

 Game Face?
 Learning development may be coming too late.
 Education increasingly is taking place in prisons and detention centers.
 Early education has given way to rehabilitative lessons and work programs.

 Fresh Takes?
-One-size-per-age controls on reading in schools don't help.
+One-size-per-age controls on reading in schools seem arbitrary.
 Parents know their children better than the bureaucracy does.
-Parents make informed choices about childhood health, diet, lifestyle and religion.
+Parents make informed choices about child health, diet, lifestyle and religion.

 Social Studies?
 Low parental involvement correlates with low achievement rates.
-Reading exposes children to the outside world and expands vocabularies.
-It gives practice with extraction and analysis of information.
+Reading exposes children to the outside world, expands vocabularies and gives practice with information extraction and analysis.

 Power House?
 Education puts limits on parental participation in school activities or operations.
 Students may not be allowed to read outside their age level.
 Standards may be lowered.
 School choice may be discouraged.